AUautosynth/AU-ASM/A modular low-cost ASM demonstrated by ROMP/README.md

 # Automatic Synthesis Machine

 The purpose of this project is to create a low cost open-source machine for the automation of laboratory work.
-This github contains the first rendition of the ASM.
-To see the following work of this group and all the upgrades on the ASM, [follow this link](https://github.com/AUautosynth/AU-ASM).

 ![](/assets/images/ASM_foodcolor_gif.gif)